bitcanon/elnasmartmeter/README.md

 >Needless to say, this is completely voluntary.

-## Introduction
+## 🤓 Introduction
-A simple library for the [E.ON Elna](https://www.eon.se/kundservice/vara-tjanster/e-on-elna) API written in Python 3.
-Elna is a smart power meter that is plugged in to the HAN (Home Area Network) port of the electricity meter using an RJ12 connector.
+A simple library for the [E.ON Elna](https://www.eon.se/kundservice/vara-tjanster/e-on-elna) built-in API written in Python 3.
+Elna is a smart power metering device plugged in to the HAN (Home Area Network) port of the electricity meter using an RJ12 connector.

-This library is using the built-in API in the Elna device to gather information, about your power **consumption** and/or **production**, directly from the device itself.
+This library is using the built-in API inside the Elna device to gather information, about your power **consumption** and/or **production**, directly from the device itself.

 > Elna is based on hardware from Net2Grid so it's probably also compatible with more devices from the Net2Grid family.
 Any feedback is welcome.

-## Demo
+## 🕹 Demo
-Here is a small command-line demo application showing the information that can be obtained by the library.
+Here is a small command-line demo application showing the information that can be obtained from the device.

 ![SmartMeter CLI Demo](https://github.com/bitcanon/elnasmartmeter/blob/main/docs/img/elna-cli-application.gif)

 Check out the source code to the demo here: [smartmeter-demo.py](https://github.com/bitcanon/elnasmartmeter/blob/master/examples/smartmeter-demo.py).

-## Installation
+## 💻 Installation
 Setup the virtual environment:
 ```
 virtualenv venv